Immunisations

 Immunisations: information for health professionals and commissioners

-Since the Health and Social Care Act 2012, NHS England is responsible for the routine commissioning of national screening and immunisation programmes under the terms of the Section 7a agreement.
+Since the Health and Social Care Act 2012, NHS England has had responsibility for the routine commissioning of national screening and immunisation programmes under the terms of the Section 7a agreement.
 This Act introduced changed roles for commissioners of immunisations, the detail of which is outlined in the Immunisation & Screening National Delivery Framework & Local Operating Model.

-If you are an immunisation service provider and you would like to report a vaccine incident, please contact us on england.londonscreening-incidents@nhs.net .
+If you are an immunisation service provider and you would like to report a vaccine incident, please contact the Clinical Advice Response Service (ICARS) at london.immunisationqueriescars@nhs.net.
+For more information on the ICARS service, please see the ICARS at the bottom of this page.

 For all other queries, including payments, please contact us on england.londonimms@nhs.net.